realfolk/nix/README.txt

-Real Folk's Nix Configuration Files
+A Nix flake containing packages, apps, and developer shells for working on Real Folk's projects.